cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-6-nextcloud-jellyfin.md

 ### 3, Create a configuration file for **unifi**

-As far as we have the **Unifi Network Application** already configured on the server, we can create a ingress for it.
+As we have the **Unifi Network Application** already set on server, we can create a ingress for it.

 `/opt/podman/ingress/conf/unifi-network.conf`